awslabs/aws-crt-php/README.md

 * When your php loads a different version of openssl than your system openssl version, awscrt may fail to load or weirdly crash.
 You can find the openssl version php linked via: `php -i | grep 'OpenSSL'`, and awscrt linked from the build log, which will be `Found OpenSSL: * (found version *)`

-The easiest workaround to those issue is to build from source and get aws-lc as libscrypto for awscrt to depend on instead of your local openssl.
-Same instructions as [here](#building-from-github-source), but use `USE_OPENSSL=OFF make` instead of `make`
+The easiest workaround to those issue is to build from source and get aws-lc for awscrt to depend on instead.
+TO do that, same instructions as [here](#building-from-github-source), but use `USE_OPENSSL=OFF make` instead of `make`

 ## License